lgpdevtools/sraX/README.md

 Please report any issues to the [issues page](https://github.com/lgpdevtools/sraX/issues) or email lgpanunzi@gmail.com

 ## About
-sraX is developed by Leonardo G. Panunzi at the lab, Institute, Paris, France.
+sraX is developed by Leonardo G. Panunzi.

 ## Citation
 Panunzi LG, "sraX: a one-step tool for resistome profiling", submitted to _Bioinformatics_ for publication.